smhmayboudi/effect-app-local-first/README.md

   - Conflict-free replicated data types for automatic conflict resolution
   - Modular architecture with pluggable components
   - Real-time synchronization with WebSocket support
+  - Enterprise-grade security with fine-grained authorization
+  - Flexible storage backends with custom data models
+  - Scalable architecture with partial sync capabilities

 This framework is designed for building distributed applications that need to work seamlessly in both online and offline scenarios while maintaining data consistency across multiple replicas.

+## Migration Guide for Advanced Features

+To leverage the new features:

+1. **Authorization**: Enable in LocalFirstConfig with authorization: { enabled: true, defaultSubject: {...} }
+2. **Partial Sync**: Configure sync operations with PartialSyncConfig parameters
+3. **Business Logic**: Define BusinessLogicHook objects and attach to LocalFirstConfig
+4. **Custom Serialization**: Implement DataModel interface for your data formats
+5. **New CRDTs**: Import new collection types: TwoPhaseSetCollection, OrderedSetCollection, RGACollection, PNCounterCollection

 ## Running Code